kirilcvetkov92/ScorpionDrive-System-Integration/README.md

-# System Integration

-This is our very last project for the udacity self driving car nanodegree course.
+# Programming a Real Self-Driving Car

-Also this was the only team project where we had the opportunity to co-operate 5 team members from 2 continents and 4 different countries: Canada, California (U.S), Massachusetts (U.S), Dominican Republic and a very small country North Macedonia.
+ Welcome to *Scorpion Drive's* capstone project for the Udacity Self-Driving Car Engineer Nanodegree Program: **Programming a Real Self-Driving Car**.
+This was the only project that gave students the opportunity to work as a team.
+The *Scorpion Drive* team consisted of five members from two continents and four countries: **Canada**, the **United States** (California and Massachusetts), the **Dominican Republic** and the very small country of **North Macedonia**.

 <p align="center">
    <img src="imgs/logo.png" width="50%" height="50%">